adamscott/godot-website/collections/_release_4_5/entry-general-core-resource-duplicate_deep-with-expected-results.md

 title: "`Resource.duplicate_deep()` with expected results"
 blockquote: As deep as you want
 text: |
-  This feature has been requested for a long time now.

-  Even though `Resource.duplicate()` has a `deep` parameter, setting it to `true` doesn’t always perform in a reliable and predictable way.
+  For a long time, even though `Resource.duplicate()` has a `deep` parameter, people realized that setting it to `true` doesn’t always perform in a reliable and predictable way.
 [Notably](https://github.com/godotengine/godot/issues/74918), it does not duplicate subresources stored inside `Array` nor `Dictionary` properties.

   The new `Resource.duplicate_deep()` method give users full control [over what gets duplicated or not](https://docs.godotengine.org/en/4.5/classes/class_resource.html#enum-resource-deepduplicatemode).
 contributors: